yale-nlp/cpsc477/_pages/about.md

     *A: You should have taken one of the above courses.
 If you have not, please consult the instructor before enrolling.*

     This course requires:
-        - Strong programming skills in Python and prior exposure to libraries such as numpy, PyTorch, or TensorFlow
+        - Strong programming skills in Python and basic prior exposure to libraries such as numpy, PyTorch, or TensorFlow
-        - Familiarity with probability and statistics, and linear algebra
+        - Familiarity with basic concepts in probability and statistics, and linear algebra
-        - Prior exposure to machine learning concepts through courses like CPSC 381/581 (Intro to Machine Learning) or CPSC 370/570 (Artificial Intelligence)
+        - Prior exposure to foundational machine learning concepts through courses like CPSC 381/581 (Intro to Machine Learning) or CPSC 370/570 (Artificial Intelligence)

     Q: I have equivalent experience but haven't taken the prereq courses.
 Can I enroll?

-    Contact the instructor with: Relevant coursework/grades and your programming experience (including ML projects) and math background
+    Please contact the instructor with: Relevant coursework/grades and your programming experience (including ML projects) and math background

     Q: I may miss several lectures.
 Can I still take the course?